-Australia established a High Commission in Port of Spain in July 2004 after previously being located in Jamaica and then Barbados.
-Australia's High Commissioner in Port of Spain has non-resident accreditation for 13 other countries in the region.
-Australia has a relatively small population of approximately 1,407 migrants (2011 Census) who were born in Trinidad & Tobago.
+Australia and Trinidad and Tobago formally established diplomatic relations on 7 January 1974.
+Australia established a High Commission in Port of Spain in July 2004, after Australia’s representation in the Caribbean was previously located in Barbados and Jamaica.
+Australia's High Commissioner in Port of Spain has non-resident accreditation for thirteen other countries in the region.
+Australia also maintains Honorary Consulates in Antigua and Barbuda, The Bahamas, Barbados, Guyana and Jamaica.
+Australia has a relatively small population of approximately 1,407 people (2011 Census) born in Trinidad & Tobago.

 Trinidad and Tobago is a republic with a bicameral national parliament modelled on the British system.
 The President is the Head of State and Commander-in-Chief of the armed forces, and is elected by the members of the Senate and the House of Representatives.
-The Prime Minister is determined by a general election, which takes place every 5 years.
-Elections are due to be held next in 2015.
+The Prime Minister is determined by a general election, which takes place every five years.

 The Senate consists of 31 members, 22 appointed by the President on the advice of the Prime Minister and the Leader of the Opposition, and nine independent senators appointed by the President.

-The House of Representatives consists of 41 members representing single-member constituencies (39 for Trinidad and 2 for Tobago).
-The Speaker can be elected from within or outside the House of Representatives, provided the candidate is a citizen of Trinidad and Tobago and not disqualified for election as a Member of the House of Representatives.
+The House of Representatives consists of 41 members representing single-member constituencies (39 for Trinidad and two for Tobago).
+The Speaker can be elected from within or outside the House of Representatives, provided the candidate is a citizen of Trinidad and Tobago, and not disqualified for election as a Member of the House of Representatives.